 On no other street to either side of Park Blvd. have I seen more furballs than Alabama.
 Among the recent sightings: Goldie, Grey, Itchy Valentino (yes, real name), and Nine.
 In the alley behind: Spry.
 Several others will join the series when I get better portraits of them.

-Leica Q proved its street photography chops once more in capturing candids of the roamer I nickname Tiger, in recognition of his magnificent tail.
+Leica Q proved its street photography chops once more in capturing candids of the roamer I initially nicknamed him Tiger, in recognition of his magnificent tail, but his real name is Monkey.
 The Featured Image is composed as shot, so warning: It’s a big file.
 The full-frame sensor shooter is a low-light champ.
 I shot both photos last night at 6:40 p.m.
 PDT.
 Sunset was 18 minutes earlier, and deep dusk already approached night.

 I preset wide aperture and faster shutter speed, letting the camera choose ISO, so as to nab a portrait with brash bokeh but no motion blur.
 Vitals: f/1.7, 1/125 sec, ISO 2500, 28mm.
 The companion, which is close-cropped for composition, is same but ISO 3200.

 Try shooting with natural lighting in approaching darkness with your iPhone, kiddies, and expect to be disappointed.
 Real street photography demands a real camera.